wikiknights/cs-materials/src/cs1/stacks-and-queues/stack-basics.md

 But, why did `7 * 5` go first?
 Why not `3 + 7`?
 Most of us (hopefully) know the answer to this.
 In elementary school you learned about the order of operations: parenthesis, exponents, multiplication, division, addition, and subtraction (`PEMDAS` mnemonic helps us remember).

 "Why would we need this?"
 Well, when computers perform arithmetic they have no concept of operator precedents like we do.
-This precedents allows us to remove the ambiguity that arises when we write equations in `infix notation`.
+These precedents allow us to remove the ambiguity that arises when we write equations in `infix notation`.

 > Think about it, if you didn't have operator precedents could you arrive at one "correct" answer to `3 + 7 * 5`?